-Vallauris - a town located near Antibes and Cannes.
-The cooking pottery was for centuries the specialty of this town.
-However, at the beginning of the twentieth century, thanks to family Massier, the artistic ceramics started its development.
-Currently Vallauris is called the "French town of ceramics".
-The expansion of Vallauris is of course linked to the development of tourism, and especially the arrival of the railroad in the second half of the nineteenth century.
-Illustrious personalities built their hillside villas.
-After World War II, there was a very good period where famous artists, attracted by the reputation of Vallauris, settled there, including Pablo Picasso.
+Vallauris is a captivating town nestled on the Côte d'Azur, located conveniently near the bustling coastal cities of Antibes and Cannes.
+For centuries, the town's specialty was the production of cooking pottery, a craft deeply embedded in its history.
+However, at the beginning of the twentieth century, thanks to the pioneering Massier family, the town's focus shifted towards artistic ceramics, earning Vallauris the well-deserved title of the "French town of ceramics."
+The town's expansion is closely linked to the rise of tourism, especially after the arrival of the railroad in the second half of the nineteenth century.
+This new accessibility attracted illustrious personalities who built their hillside villas here.
+After World War II, Vallauris experienced a golden age when famous artists, drawn by its artistic reputation, came to live and work, most notably the legendary Pablo Picasso.

 We stopped at a fairly large parking lot located at Espace Jean Marais (1; GPS: 43.573518, 7.056440).
 You can also try to arrive closer to the center and leave your car, for example, at the parking lot nearby the football pitch (2; GPS: 43.576694, 7.052861).